{{org_field_logo}}

 5. Policy Review

-This policy will be reviewed every 12 months, or sooner if prompted by:
+This policy will be reviewed at least every 12 months, or sooner where required because of:

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}